tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 participants/clients in the network evaluate the performance of peers when selecting peers to interact with, instead of using a random sample.
 Because running multiple identities on the same host affects the performance of each of those instances, the number of additional identities running in parallel is effectively limited by the need to provide each of them with enough resources to be considered as peers.
-The means that the malicious user will need a substantial amount of resources to create the multiple identities.
+This means that the malicious user will need a substantial amount of resources to create the multiple identities.

 <p align="center"><a name="fig_eca"> </a><img src="assets/Sybil Attack.png" width="750" /></p>